 - Some days I don’t like my kids, help!

-- Some days, I wonder why I chose this!
+- Other days, I wonder why I chose this lifestyle.

 - Some days just plain suck: is this normal?

 - How do I capture the joys and freedoms of this homeschool lifestyle?